vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 I. 1180–1190 ( from Bhay.
 U.).
 Govardhanapūjā-Vide p.
 205 above and Harivamsa II.
 17. Govindadvādaśī—on 12th of Phā, śu.; one year; overy month

-on the 12th feed cows and subsist on food mixed with milk, curds or ghee in an earthen vessel and avoid kṣāra and lavaṇa; HV I. 1096–97 ( from Viṣnurahasya): KV 468 ( adds that there should be Pusya-naksatra on 12th ); GK 607
+on the 12th feed cows and subsist on food mixed with milk, curds or ghee in an earthen vessel and avoid kṣāra and lavaṇa; HV I. 1096–97 ( from Viṣṇurahasya): KV 468 ( adds that there should be Pusya-naksatra on 12th ); GK 607

 (from Gar.), VKK 514, TT 117.
 Govindaprabodha-on 11th of K. śu.; in some the 12th is said

 to be the tithi; HV II.
 814-817 for Paurāṇika mantras and

 ‘idam Vispur'( Rg.
 I. 22.
 17).
-Govindaśayanarruta-on 11th of Āṣ. śu.; image of Visṇu placed
+Govindaśayanarruta-on 11th of Āṣ. śu.; image of Viṣṇu placed

 on a bed; some niyamas observed for four months; cāturmāsya vratas begin on this; after this for four months all auspicious rites such as upapayana, marriage, Cūdā, first entrance into a house are stopped.
 Vide pp. 109-112 above and HV